timvisee/lazymc/docs/usage-windows.md

 .\lazymc start
 ```

+Before you use this in production, please ensure starting and stopping the
+server works as expected by connecting to it once.
+Watch `lazymc`s output while
+it starts and stops.
+If stopping results in errors, fix this first to prevent
+corrupting world/user data.

+Follow this repository with the _Watch_ button on the top right to be notified of new releases.

-Everything should now be running.
+Everything should now be ready to go!
 Connect with your Minecraft client to wake
 your server up!

 _Note: if you put `lazymc` in `PATH`, or if you